What other tools can you use?

 Sign up to take action on building codes

-Sign up here to get involved in Efficiency Canada’s campaign for building code adoption.
-You’ll be connected with your province or territory’s Action on Building Codes Council Member, who will find ways for you to take action.
+Sign up here to get involved in Efficiency Canada’s campaign for Building code adoption.

 Build your network

 You can build support for the adoption of better building codes by building a network of like-minded individuals and organizations.
 Your network can be most effective in encouraging provincial/territorial adoption if it focuses on mobilizing others to act, and by sharing information that will inform others on the benefits of Building code adoption.

 This section provides tips and tools on finding allies and getting them involved.